UpsideDownFoxxo/factorio-lambda/docs/concepts.md

 }
 ```
 > [!WARNING]
 > For Blocks currently do not work too well with effects.
 An extra `params` element is available on the table passed into effects and event handlers, which will hold the values of the element in the table they were constructed from.
-For now, these are **READ-ONLY** and should not be modified.
-> The engineers are working hard on a fix!
+This may change in the future